asterginete/flask-graphql/README.md

   }
   ```

+## Authentication

+- **Login**:
+  Users can log in through the `/login` route.
+Only logged-in users with the 'admin' role can create books.

 ## Endpoints

 - `/graphql`: The main GraphQL endpoint.
 Use this to perform all CRUD operations.
 You can also access the GraphiQL interface here for testing and documentation.
+- `/login`: Endpoint for user login.

 ## Running the Application